chtsai0105/dbcanlight/README.md

 pip install .
 ```

 <a name="required_data"></a>Four database files need to be downloaded prior the analysis.
-You can do it with [the build
+You can download them with [the build
 module](#build) or manually by the following commands:

 ```